-Theophylline has a little bronchodilator effect in stable COPD and is associated with modest symptomatic benefits.
+Theophylline has little bronchodilator effect in stable COPD and is associated with modest symptomatic benefits.

-Assessment and appropriate management for comorbidities in a COPD patient independently influence mortality and hospitalizations.
+Assessment and appropriate management for comorbidities in a patient with COPD independently influence mortality and hospitalizations.

 The only interventions that decrease the mortality of COPD are smoking cessation and continuous home oxygen.